 Why observe spider records?

-The internet is filled with various web crawlers, including search engine spiders, such as bots from Baidu, Bing, Google, etc. Additionally, there are many spam bot crawlers, such as MJ12Bot, AhrefsBot, MauiBot, etc. Spam crawlers will consume extra server resources; some small servers might even be brought down by spam crawlers, causing the website to be inaccessible.
-Therefore, we need to regularly observe whether the website is being crawled by spam crawlers, and also pay attention to whether search engine crawlers are coming to fetch pages, their frequency, in order to make targeted SEO adjustments.
+Bad crawlers consume extra server resources.
+Some small servers may crash due to bad crawlers, causing the website to be inaccessible.
+Therefore, we need to regularly observe whether the website is being crawled by bad crawlers, and also pay attention to whether search engine crawlers are fetching pages and their frequency, so as to make targeted SEO adjustments.

 Introduction to Spider Analyser Plugin